skynet-guide/docs/docs/skynet/packaging-with-rift.md

 * Voilà!
 Your web app is now packaged and ready for Homescreen.

-Now, let's make clickable media for users to easily add your app on Homescreen.
+Now, let's make clickable media for users to easily add your app to Homescreen.

 ### 5. Creating clickable links and buttons